 I am a rising junior studying Biological Engineering with a concentration in Cellular and Biomolecular Engineering; I also am pursuing minors in Spanish and Biotechnology.
 I hope to earn an MD/PhD and work as a researcher in a children's hospital.
 I love working on this team and learning something new every day, as it gives me the chance to see what my future career may look like.
 Thank you for supporting the Purdue Biomakers!

 Hello!
 I am a rising junior in biochemistry here at Purdue University, with minors in biotechnology and statistics.
 This year, I have the honor of serving as the project director for Purdue’s iGEM project.
 When not doing iGEM, I also conduct research on Agrobacterium-mediated genetic transformations of plants.
 Last year, I served as the Director of Events, and this upcoming year, I will serve as the treasurer for Purdue’s Pugwash chapter, an organization dedicated to the promotion of ethics and social responsibility in science and technology.
+I was awarded the Astronaut Scholarship in 2017, a scholarship the acknowledges undergraduates that express creativity and initiative in STEM research.
 After graduation, I hope to earn a PhD in biochemistry and then to pursue a career as a government or military scientist.

 Hey there!
 I am an upcoming sophomore majoring in physics at Purdue University (my minors include Business French, math, and astronomy).
 It is such a privilege to conduct research with our iGEM team this summer.
 The two major areas of physics that interest me are astrophysics and biophysics, so I look forward to pursuing research pertaining to these as much as I can.
 This calendar year, I serve as treasurer on our Science Student Council and in the Beering Student Scholar Association.
 My current life goal includes earning a PhD in physics and potentially researching or becoming involved in government.